Pharaoh Hound

 Here's where Pharaoh Hounds make life easy for busy Australian families - they're incredibly low-maintenance when it comes to grooming.
 Their short, fine coat rarely develops that typical "doggy odour," so if your Pharaoh starts smelling, it's time to investigate what they've been rolling in!

-Weekly brushing is usually sufficient to remove dead hair and keep their coat looking sleek and shiny.
-They do shed, but not nearly as much as many other breeds - your vacuum cleaner will thank you.
-Baths are only needed when they get dirty or smelly, which honestly isn't very often.
+A quick brush once a week is usually sufficient to remove dead hair and keep their coat looking sleek and shiny.
+They do shed a little, but not nearly as much as many other breeds—your vacuum cleaner will thank you.
+Baths are only needed when they get dirty, which honestly isn't very often.

 Pay special attention to their large, expressive ears.
-Regular cleaning with a vet-approved cleanser helps prevent infections, which is particularly important in Australia's humid coastal areas.
+Regular cleaning with a vet-approved cleanser helps prevent infections, which is particularly important in Australia's humid coastal areas like Brisbane or Cairns.
 Those beautiful amber eyes may develop normal tear staining, which can be gently cleaned with veterinary-approved wipes.

-Don't forget about nail trimming - you shouldn't hear them clicking on your tiles when they walk across the floor.
-Regular dental care is essential too, with at-home brushing supplemented by professional cleanings during vet checkups.
+Don't forget about nail trimming—you shouldn't hear them clicking on your tiles when they walk across the floor.
+Regular dental care is also essential, with at-home brushing supplemented by professional cleanings during vet check-ups.

 Their thin coat means sun protection is important during harsh Australian summers.
-Consider dog-safe sunscreen for extended beach days, and definitely invest in a warm coat for cooler weather - these Mediterranean natives aren't built for chilly Melbourne winters!
-Regular skin checks are wise, as their short coat makes it easy to spot any lumps, bumps, or irritations early.
+Consider dog-safe sunscreen for their nose and ear tips on long beach days.
+And definitely invest in a warm coat for cooler weather—these Mediterranean natives aren't built for a chilly Canberra winter!

 Let me be straight with you - Pharaoh Hounds are brilliant dogs, but they come with one significant challenge: that incredibly strong prey drive.
 These sight hounds were bred to think independently and make split-second hunting decisions, which means they can be quite selective about when they choose to listen to you!

 Training requires patience and consistency.
 They're eager to please and pick up commands quickly with positive reinforcement, but you'll need to work somewhere free of distractions.
-Try training in your backyard and a passing possum will completely derail your session - trust me on this one!
+A passing possum can completely derail your session—trust me on this one!

 Who is an ideal owner?